Updated: Sep 9, 2021

 This is not necessarily a negative but is THE most important point to consider.
 When looking through the intercalation database website and Masters one linked above, if you just don't find anything that jumps out at you... that's ok.
 Don't force it and carry on with your medical degree.

 Once you're a doctor, there is always an option to go back and do further study like a Master's.
 AND you may even get to do it fully funded.

 So I have decided to intercalate (or at least apply)!

-For most people, I feel like this won't be a surprise but once I had a look at some of the degrees available, I was pleasantly surprised at the variety and made a list of 3-4 of my favourites straight away.
+I had a look at some of the degrees available, I was pleasantly surprised at the variety and made a list of 3-4 of my favourites straight away.

 Intercalation is not for every student, so it's worth taking the time to weigh up the pros and cons before making your decision.
 Promptly contact course directors at universities you want to apply to for information about application procedures and deadlines!

 What intercalated degrees are any of you thinking of taking (or not)?
 Comment below and let me know why!